← Back to Blog

 The dashboard exposes 17 primary sidebar routes across orchestration, operations, and inspection.
 You can inspect workflows, memory, sessions, agents, trust records, and runtime state from the same place you use to drive the system.

 This is important because agent systems fail when the runtime becomes invisible.
-Construct treats the dashboard as part of the runtime surface, not a separate monitoring afterthought.
+Revka treats the dashboard as part of the runtime surface, not a separate monitoring afterthought.

 Operator: The Workflow Orchestrator